 Fashion and style are lightweight cultural expressions.
-Their light entertainment is offered to visitors of Musee D’Art Moderne de la ville de Paris at a jewelry exhibition titled “MEDUSA: Bijoux et Tabous”.
+Light entertainment of fashion is offered to visitors of Musee D’Art Moderne de la ville de Paris at a jewelry exhibition titled “MEDUSA: Bijoux et Tabous”.

 There are 400 pieces of jewelry on display, made by artists, jewelry makers, and designers including Man Ray, Meret Oppenheim, Alexander Calder, Salvador Dali, Louise Bourgeois, René Lalique, Victoire de Castellane, Dany McDonald, Nervous System, Karl Fritsch, and many others.

-Uncanny, surrealistic decoration was always in fashion, from the grim 18th century silver “Memento Mori” ring to the images of spontaneous dream-like thought of recent years, such as the Karl Fritch ring from 2006 (silver oxide, gems).
+Uncanny, surrealistic decoration is always a trend, from the grim 18th century silver “Memento Mori” ring to the images of spontaneous dream-like thought of recent years, such as the Karl Fritch ring from 2006 (silver oxide, gems).

 “Surrealism’ as a movement of freedom from logic and reason, and as a romantic attempt to break with things as they are and replace them with strange, elemental, savage, primitive objects, is at the center of “Medusa” exhibition.
 This includes Meret Oppenheim’s fur bracelet (1935) and the star of the jewelry show, the Dali-designed smile.

 Diamonds and pearls contrast with items that are plastic, fashionable “emptiness”?
 Can the ” bracelet de naissance, 10 mai 2009″ made of plastic and paper, from the Gaultier collections be elevated to jewellery status?

 Yes, as the rules of modern democratic and ergonomic design are not to overdesign, and to leave the piece as flexible as possible, and the elegance nowdays means the ability to adapt to a diversity of users and audiences.